-Car rental is a big business in New Zealand and the vehicle flow is extremely uneven around the country.
+Car rental is big business in New Zealand and the vehicle flow is extremely uneven around the country.
 For this reason, car rental companies need their vehicles moved around the country at a fast pace.
 They will often offer 3 days rental + ferry cost for those willing to take a vehicle from Christchurch to Auckland, for instance.
-We have a full page dedicated on Car Relocation in New Zealand so you can learn more about it.
+We have a full page dedicated to Car Relocation in New Zealand so you can learn more about it.

 21. (Bonus) Travel with friends

 A road trip is best enjoyed with a group of friends.
 Should it be your childhood best friends, the love of your life, or a perfect stranger found in our travellers’ Facebook group, you are bound to create lifelong memories on the road with your travel buddies.
-Share adventures, laughs and (hopefully good) music along the most scenic roads of New Zealand, while splitting the bills 2, 3 or even 4 ways so you can spend more on awesome adventures.
+Share adventures, laughs and (hopefully good) music along the most scenic roads of New Zealand while splitting the bills 2, 3 or even 4 ways so you can spend more on awesome adventures.
 Sounds like your kind of trip?
 Look into people movers and even vans that can carry up to 9 passengers comfortably!

 More information about car rental in New Zealand